 Complete your final evidence bundle - considering ALL the TS.

-Use your reflection as starting point to discussing your progress and next steps discussing your progress and next steps from this placement block with your mentor linking to the ECF for future jobs.
+Use your reflection as starting point to discussing your progress and next steps from this placement block with your mentor linking to the ECF and your new job role if you already have one.